 Online Gambling is one of the oldest activities in Canada.
-After John Cabot’s voyage hit the Canadian shores in 1497, many gambling activities, including playing cards, were introduced to the land.
+After John Cabot’s voyage hit the Canadian shores in 1497, many gaming activities, including playing cards, were introduced to the land.
 With the activities developing, several rules also emerged gradually to guide the industry.

 What are gambling laws?

-Gambling laws are the rules and regulations set out by a jurisdiction to control and regulate gaming and gambling activities within the borders.
+Gambling laws are the rules and regulations set out by a jurisdiction to control and regulate gaming and gaming activities within the borders.
 Canadian gambling laws were set out by the country to control gaming activities and cater to all citizens’ welfare.

 The Canadian gambling laws, just like many jurisdictions around the world, can be quite complex and confusing.
-After permitting games like blackjack or roulette in the early days, gambling was later, in the late 1800s, illegalized in the country, with the government placing restrictions on most gambling activities.
+After permitting games like blackjack or roulette in the early days, gaming was later, in the late 1800s, illegalized in the country, with the government placing restrictions on most gaming activities.
 These restrictions continued for a while.
 But with the laws evolving (in the 1900s), the terms became more favourable again.

 In 1910, the Canadian gambling laws were loosened to allow part-Mutuel betting for horse-racing.
 A series of other games of chance were permitted strictly for religious and charitable purposes.

 After days of citizens demanding freedom to play the games, the country government decided to let the provinces take charge of making gaming decisions by the 1970s.
 This relaxation of restrictions was then followed by a series of activities that saw Canadians build and frequent land-based gaming operators as they desired.

 In 1985, the country government officially placed the role of overseeing gaming activities on the provinces within their respective borders.
 This decision was instrumental in steering the gaming industry, with the first operator being erected in Winnipeg in 1989 and others following suit in Manitoba, Quebec, Ontario, Saskatchewan, and Nova Scotia.